Professor Louise Newman AM

 She is the Convenor of the Alliance of Health Professions for Asylum Seekers and Vice-President of Doctors for Refugees.
 She has been a Government advisor on asylum seeker and refugee mental health and contributed to the development of policy for mental health screening and response to torture survivors.
 She has been involved in research into the impact of immigration detention on child asylum seekers.

-Dr Lesley Stafford is a clinical psychologist who works predominantly with women diagnosed with breast cancer and women considered at high risk of developing breast or ovarian cancer.
-She is an Honorary Fellow in the Departments of Psychology and Psychiatry at the University of Melbourne.
+Associate Professor Lesley Stafford is a clinical psychologist who works predominantly with women diagnosed with breast cancer and women considered at high risk of developing breast or ovarian cancer.
+She is a Principal Fellow in the Melbourne School of Psychological Sciences at the University of Melbourne.
 Lesley's research interests focus on understanding, and intervening in, the psychosocial factors contributing to the burden of disease associated with breast and gynaecological cancer.
 She has a strong interest in translating research into clinical practice.

 Consultant Infant Mental Health Clinician